Virginia Beach Police Department: History

-English colonists at Jamestown, lead by Christopher Newport, first arrived in Hampton Roads in 1607.
+English colonists at Jamestown, led by Christopher Newport, first arrived in Hampton Roads in 1607.
 They had been chartered by the Virginia Company of London to set up a colony in the New World.
 To keep the peace, martial law, which lasted until 1619, was established in 1609 by the colony's leadership.
 Princess Anne County, the predecessor to the present-day City of Virginia Beach, was first incorporated into Virginia in 1691.
 In 1938, Robert E. W. Sparrow became the county's first black police officer.
 In 1963, the old City of Virginia Beach was merged with Princess Anne County, thereby creating the modern independent city.
 The resources of the Princess Anne County Police Department and City of Virginia Beach Police Department were merged into the Virginia Beach Police Department.

 In 2012, artist Paul DiPasquale created a memorial dedicated to deceased members of the Virginia Beach Police Department, Virginia Beach Sheriff's Office, and the state and federal agencies that protect the city.
 Names of officers are engraved in the base of the memorial.
 There are individual plaques that explain more about each officer.
 In 2019, the Fourth Precinct's old building, adjacent to the Kempsville Area Library, was replaced with a new one behind the library.
 The new building was designed to be a "citizen-centered" facility, featuring gender-neutral bathrooms, a fitness room, and LED lighting.